Matt-Olek/CUDA-Log-Variance-Gamma-model/README.md

 ***

-## Gamma Distribution Generators
+## 1. Gamma Distribution Generators

-The `gamma-generators` folder contains two implementations of the gamma distribution generator:
+The `gamma-generators/` folder contains two implementations of the gamma distribution generator:

 - `best.cu`: Best's method
 - `johnk.cu`: Johnk's method

 They are both coded as `__device__` functions and can be called directly from the Monte Carlo simulation. **By default**, the `simulation.cu` file uses the **johnk**'s method.
 To use best's method, you can change the macro definition at the beginning of the file `simulation.cu` to `#define BEST_METHOD`.

-## Monte Carlo Simulation
+## 2. Monte Carlo Simulation

 > I simulated 10 000 paths, each with 1000 steps across a grid of the following parameters:
 >